Integral Models for Spaces via the Higher Frobenius: Integral models for the unstable homotopy category

 \section{Integral models for the unstable homotopy category}

 In this final section, we apply our results on the Frobenius action to obtain models for spaces in terms of $\E_{\infty}$-rings.
-We reiterate that the idea for this application is due to Thomas Nikolaus, who proposed it in the dual setting of $p$-complete coalgebras.
-In \S \ref{subsect:padic}, we deduce Theorem B from Theorem A. Then, in \S \ref{subsect:integral}, we deduce Theorem C from Theorem B.
+We reiterate that the idea for this application is due to Thomas Nikolaus, and many of the key ideas are due to Mandell's work \cite{MandellZ}.
+In \S \ref{subsect:padic}, we deduce the fully faithfulness statement of Theorem B from Theorem A. In \S \ref{sub:essim}, we complete the proof of Theorem B by determining the essential image.
+Then, in \S \ref{subsect:integral}, we deduce Theorem C from Theorem B. Finally, in \S \ref{subsect:extensions}, we discuss some open questions and possible extensions of this work.